nataliapc/msx_filehunterbrowser/README.md

 ```

 ## Thanks
-Thanks to Arnaud de Klerk, @leomanes, @skillax, and @ducasp.
+Thanks to Arnaud de Klerk, @leomanes, @skillax, @ducasp, and @konamiman.

 ## License
 This project is licensed under the [MIT License](LICENSE).